-The Immortality of Lenin and the Cult of the Leader Book now
+The Immortality of Lenin and the Cult of the Leader This event is now over

-Join art historian Konstantin Akinsha and Director of Grad Gallery Elena Sudakova to examine the death of Lenin and its impact on Russian Design in the second Imagine Moscow lecture.
+Art historian Konstantin Akinsha and Director of Grad Gallery Elena Sudakova examined the death of Lenin and its impact on Russian Design in the second Imagine Moscow lecture.

 The October Revolution represents one of the most significant moments in our architectural and design history.
 Now one hundred years on, this lecture series explores the design and wider cultural context of that time, as well as its impact on the present.